Hiya! I’m Ally from Brighton.

 Check her out #cleothebestcatever

 I love snowboarding but I’m not that good.
 I’ve been told I’m a little bit crazy but I prefer to call it “happy” and “fun”.
 I love going to the top of things.
-The Empire State Building, The Shard, The needle thingy in Berlin.
-Snowdon in Wales.
-I count steps.
-I swim in lakes.
-I love people watching, travelling and chatting to random people.
-I talk a lot.
+I count steps, I swim in the sea & lakes, I drink beer from the bottle, I love people watching, traveling and chatting to random people.
+I talk a lot and I’m a massive foodie, I adore Mexican Food & Margaritas.
+My favourite film is The Usual Suspect closely followed by Home Alone 1 & 2.

-After ditching the dream of living in a run down beach hut in Brighton (too expensive), my fella Sean and I bought a Victorian terrace in Worthing right by the sea and I absolutely love it.
+After ditching the dream of living on Brighton seafront in an amazing apartment (too darn expensive), I bought a lovely little Victorian terrace with my other half Sean in Worthing right by the sea and we absolutely love it.
 Worthing’s where it’s at, people.

-Before I became a wedding photographer, I was cabin crew for Virgin Atlantic.
-I saw Paul Weller on a flight once, literally the day after I’d bought tickets to his Brighton gig.
-Freaking love the guy.
-I ended up walking alongside him out the airport, he turned to shake my hand and say thanks.
+Before I became a wedding photographer, I studied Film & Video Production in Ealing.
+London wasn’t for me so I moved back to Brighton to be back by the sea and set up my own little business.
+Before Uni I was cabin crew for Virgin Atlantic.
+It was the best job ever!
+I served one of my all time heroes, Paul Weller on a flight once, love the guy.
+I ended up walking alongside him out of the airport, he turned to shake my hand and say thanks.
 I then, for some reason I still can’t explain to this day, tried and do that finger slapping thing school kids do.
 I’ve never done that before so I just looked totally ridiculous.
 But I did get his autograph on a sick bag.
+Whoop!

-I’ve been shooting weddings for four years and am loving every minute.
+I’ve been shooting weddings for five years and am absolutely loving it.
+I’m so passionate about my job and I adore meeting new people.
 My favourite moments are when people make hilarious facial expressions, or when the little people run about loving it all – I just love weddings, I think they’re ace!
 The party is the best bit – when people let their hair down.
 I also love the speeches – listening to all those people saying incredible things makes me so emotional I end up blubbering behind my camera.

 The most important things for you (aside from the obvious, you know, getting actual married part) are having a good time, getting down to your favourite tunes and putting your creative stamp on the day.
 You want a wedding photographer who you’ll get on with as a friend, who will throw shapes with you on the dancefloor and who takes awesome photos.